outsinre/outsinre.github.com/_posts/2017-08-05-nextcloud.md

 1. Firstly, *updater* checks environment.

    *updater* enables *maintenance* mode automatically.
-2. Secondly, *upgrade*' does the real update.
+2. Secondly, *upgrade* does the real update.
 3. Both tools could be executed through the web interface and/or command line.

    Web-based *updater* would ask you if *Keep maintenance mode active*.
 Command line *upgrade* and web-based *upgrade* require *active* (enabled) and *inactive* (disabled) maintenance mode respectively.